publishpress/PublishPress-Blocks/readme.txt

 = Support =

 Before leaving a review >> Feel free to ask questions here in the support section, we reply to every question!
+We also have a forum on www.advancedgutenberg.com for feature requests.

 == Installation ==